-- (1) Threshold non-equity incentive plan awards include annual incentive plan threshold payments, as presented in the CD&A. - (2) Target non-equity incentive plan awards include annual incentive plan target payments, as presented in the CD&A. - (3) Maximum non-equity incentive plan awards include annual incentive plan maximum payments, as presented in the CD&A. - (4) Reflects the GDFV determined in accordance with the Financial Accounting Standards Board Accounting Standards Codification Topic 718, Comparison.
-The assumptions made in these valuations are discussed in our Annual Report on Form 10-K in Item 15 Consolidated Financial Statements.
+Threshold non-equity incentive plan awards include AIP threshold payments, as presented in the CD&A. Target non-equity incentive plan awards include AIP target payments, as presented in the CD&A.

+(3) Maximum non-equity incentive plan awards include AIP maximum payments, as presented in the CD&A. (4) Reflects the grant date fair value determined in accordance with the Financial Accounting Standards Board Accounting Standards Codification Topic 718, Comparison.
+The assumptions made in these valuations are discussed in our Annual Report on Form 10-K in Item 15 - Consolidated Financial Statements.